How to Add an Outlet to a Light Switch

 How Switch Wiring Can Be Used for Receptacle Outlets

-- Adding an grounded outlet will require a neutral wire, a hot wire, and a ground wire.
+- Adding an grounded outlet will require a neutral wire, a hot wire, and a ground wire, Wire a light switch to an outlet.

 - The switch box wiring that you have described has a hot wire leading to the switch and the switched wire for the power that returns back to the light fixture, so the wiring at the light switch cannot be used for an outlet.